 That aside, a risk assessment team should include high-level executives with a clear understanding of the information flows within the organization.
 The executives must understand proprietary company data.
 This data affects the processes for conducting risk assessments.
 Including top executives and departmental heads in risk assessments increases visibility.
-High visibility is a critical element of effective cybersecurity risk assessments.
+High visibility is a critical element of valid cybersecurity risk assessments.

 Alternatively, a business may lack the requisite in-house personnel required to do a risk assessment.
-These companies may outsources risk assessments to third-party companies.
+These companies may outsource risk assessments to third-party companies.
 This often applies to small and medium-sized businesses.
 Outsourcing risk assessments should follow due process as it provides outsiders access to internal security controls, customer and employee data, and all IT infrastructures.
 There are plenty of individual consultants and companies capable of performing risk assessments competently.
 A business should consider the following guidelines before outsourcing:

 The process of a practical cybersecurity risk assessment

-Now that we understand the importance of cybersecurity risk assessment and the people responsible for performing them, it is important to understand the process itself.
-Before commencing on a cybersecurity risk assessment, an organization should first audit the IT infrastructure and data it is securing.
+Now that we understand the importance of cybersecurity risk assessment and the people responsible for performing them, it is crucial to understand the process itself.
+Before commencing a cybersecurity risk assessment, an organization should first audit the IT infrastructure and data it is securing.
 A data audit, for example, identifies the data a business handles and its value.
 The following questions can guide a data audit: